Scripe Review (2026): Strong Strategy, a Reliability Catch

 Solo

-Advanced ("Most Popular")
+Advanced

-Unlimited users, 1 company page, approval workflows, team analytics, auto-engagement
+Unlimited users, approvals, team analytics, auto-engagement

 Business

-Multiple workspaces, role permissions, link tracking, revenue attribution
+Multiple workspaces, role permissions, revenue attribution

-The number that decides Scripe's real cost is not in the table: every additional LinkedIn account is +€45/mo on Advanced and Business, plus €20/mo per "Amplifier" engagement seat.
-A five-person team on Advanced is not €79; it is €79 + four × €45 = €259/mo.
+The number that decides Scripe's cost is not in the table: every additional LinkedIn account is +€45/mo on Advanced and Business, plus €20/mo per engagement seat.
+A five-person team on Advanced is not €79; it is €79 plus four times €45, so €259/mo.
 Ten accounts clears €484/mo.

-For a single founder it is mid-priced; for the team Scripe is built to serve, model the per-account meter at your real roster before you commit.
+❓ For a single founder, Scripe is mid-priced.
+For the team it is built to serve, model the +€45-per-account meter at your real roster before committing.
+There is also a soft daily generation cap, and the 7-day trial requires a card.

 Everything you need to grow on LinkedIn.
 In one place.